-The Hearing Tribunal members should be provided the opportunity to experience the platform prior to the hearing.
-A "test" meeting with the Hearing Tribunal prior to the hearing is a great way to make people feel more comfortable.
+Decision-makers, especially if making a decision as a panel, should be provided the opportunity to experience the platform prior to the hearing.
+A "test" meeting with the decision-making panel is a great way to make people feel more comfortable.
 It may also be beneficial to hold a "test" meeting with all participants.
 This could be done in advance of the hearing or 30 minutes before the hearing start time on the day of the hearing.

-Counsel for parties in virtual hearings are expected to ensure that their clients and witnesses have received their own orientation in the expected procedure.
+Counsel for parties in virtual hearings are expected to ensure that their clients and witnesses have received their own orientation in the expected procedure, including orientation, practice sessions, and written material as necessary.